-Say you set your home page to be your favorite sports news site.
+Say you set your home page to be your favourite sports news site.
 But for some reason, Yahoo.com keeps coming up.
 You also notice some new toolbars (rows of selectable icons) below your browser window that you can’t get rid of.
 You could either have a major case of the forgets, or, more likely, you’ve got an infection.

 Bombarded with pop-ups

 We’re talking: can’t escape.
 Close one, another one opens.
 Or you’re not even online, and you’re getting pop-up messages on your system.
 Some sites admittedly have terrible ad experiences that feel like something nefarious is going on (but really isn’t).
 Most of the time, if your screen is loaded with pop-ups, you’re looking at an adware or spyware infection.

 Lots of things can contribute to a slow computer.
 You could be running too many programs at once, you may be running out of hard drive space, or there’s not enough free memory.
 If none of those are true for you and your computer is still slow, it’s possible you’re infected.

 Maybe your nephew Timmy jumped on without your knowledge and downloaded a photo editing programme so he could swap his face with his dog’s face and share it on social media.
 Or perhaps you downloaded a legitimate piece of software and a Potentially Unwanted Program (PUP) hitched a ride.
 If it’s the latter, your computer could be weighed down by PUPs, which Malwarebytes and many other security companies consider malware.

 There are a couple reasons why your applications or system might crash, including potential incompatibility between programs or software and hardware that needs updating.
 However, some forms of malware, such as rootkits, dig deep into the Windows kernel and latch on, creating instability.